 DISA uses SSNs to determine if the capability necessary for a requirement exists in the marketplace, and whether or not the small business community can provide it.
 As a small business, you will want to take every opportunity you can to respond to these notices as DISA uses these responses to determine their acquisition strategy.
 What does that mean to you?
 If no small businesses responds to a SSN, the assumption is that the capability does not exist in the small business marketplace and the requirement will not be set aside for small business participation only.

 In addition to submitting a complete solution, it is also our recommendation that you contact some of your competitors and encourage them to also submit capability statements in response to the SSN.
-This may sound counter-intuitive, but in order to do a small business set- aside, there must be two or more capable small businesses, so please bring your competition to the table
+This may sound counterintuitive to you, but in order to do a small business set- aside, there must be two or more capable small businesses.

 Attend the Small Business Orientation